Code-Institute-Submissions/milestone-project-1-done-london/README.md

 * GDPR compliant pop-up screen - Allows all new visitors to the website to approve or deny the processing of their personal data.
 Ensures the business complies with the EU data protection law. - Javascript Needed.
 * Add CAPTCHA to contact form - Allows business to protect the contact form from spam. - Javascript Needed.
-* Add buying functionality to allow clients to buy products.
+* Add buying/shopping cart functionality to allow clients to buy products.
+* Add mailing list funtionality.
-* Add links to more detailed product information when a product is clicked on shop.html.
+* Add links to more detailed product information and size selection when a product is clicked on shop.html.
 * Add Google Maps API to show more detailes store location information on contact.html.

 ## Technologies Used